 RUFFLES AND FLOURISHES

 “Ruffles and Flourishes” are played stationary by trumpets and drums or with full band.
 All present should salute.
 In outdoor ceremonies ruffles and flourishes can be accompanied by cannon salutes-the number dependent on the rank of the person honored.
-At the Tomb of The Unknowns at Arlington National Cemetery, 4 muffled ruffles and Taps are used as honors for ceremonies at the tomb.
+At the Tomb of The Unknown Soldier at Arlington National Cemetery, 4 muffled ruffles and Taps are used as honors for ceremonies at the Tomb.

-“Regulations for the order and Discipline of the Troops of the United States” by Baron von Steben (Steben’s Revolutionary War Drill Manual)
+“Regulations for the order and Discipline of the Troops of the United States” by Baron von Steuben (Steuben’s Revolutionary War Drill Manual)

 “Complete Instructive Manual for the Bugle Trumpet and Drum” by V.F.
 Safranek (US Army Bandmaster)

 1874 “US Army Tactics Manual” by General Emory Upton